What is agile scrum (sprint) process?

-What Soft Skills are required to be a Successful Scrum Team?
+What Soft Skills are required for a Successful Scrum Team?

-Let us discuss some of the pre-requisite soft skills for a Scrum Team.
+Let’s discuss some of the pre-requisite soft skills for the Scrum Team.

 Team Spirit